DM8tyProgrammer/mighty-articles/pointer-primer.md

 You can interchange an array with a pointer for accessing and updating values.

-> Array name is a pointer to its first element.
+> An Array name is a pointer to its first element.

 ### Thinking Mathematically